 Crispy and brown, juicy and succulent, a grilled roasted chicken makes a magnificent centerpiece for a meal.
 A front-of-the-flame rotisserie does the job best, but you can rival that success with covered indirect cooking on a grill if you do it properly.
-Forget the generally recommended simplistic method of using a steady baking temperature, which produces, predictably, a half-baked result.
-Instead, start at relatively high heat, in a true roasting style, then rotate the chicken and finish the cooking at a lower temperature.
-Since we’re cooking covered here, the instructions give actual oven temperatures to guide the process rather than our usual hand-test pointer.—Cheryl and Bill Jamison
+In ttrue roasting style, start at relatively high heat then rotate the chicken and finish the cooking at a lower temperature.
+(Forget the generally recommended method of using a steady baking temperature, which produces, predictably, a half-baked result.)–Cheryl and Bill Jamison

 Grilled Roasted Chicken Recipe

-- 1 tablespoon smoked paprika, or regular paprika
+- 1 tablespoon smoked paprika (or substitute regular paprika)

 - 1 tablespoon chili powder